mpalash/aliakbarmehta/pages/cv.md

 2002 – 2008
 :   *Co-founder, Lead Animator and Artist*, Mareech Animated Design, Mumbai, IN

-## Awards

-2020
-:   **State Art Prize** awarded to Museum of Impossible Forms, by the Ministry of Art and Culture, FI

-2019
-:   [Tutkijaliitto-palkinto](https://tutkijaliitto.fi/2019/12/09/tutkijaliiton-palkinnot-museum-of-impossible-forms-kulttuurikeskukselle-ja-ari-korhoselle/), awarded to Museum of Impossible Forms, by the Finnish Association of Researchers, FI

 ## Positions of Trust and Memberships